 Finding 30: The MeMoSeE software does not compute the dependence of ejecta mass flux on launch speed correctly.
 It is not clear at this time whether this is an issue with the algorithm or the software implementation of the algorithm.
 This is a crucial error making this version of the code unsuited to spacecraft design.

+11.1.9 MeMoSeE Defaults to Runtime Initialization Value of Zero

-11.1.9 MeMoSeE never sets the sporadic-meteoroid impact angle variable to the value of the impact angle within the scope of the integration, hence it Defaults to the Runtime Initialization Value of Zero.
+MeMoSeE never sets the sporadic-meteoroid impact angle variable to the value of the impact angle within the scope of the integration, hence it defaults to the runtime initialization value of zero.

 The integration occurs when the function evalBins calls the function evalIntegral.
 The parameter definitions and the variable initialization for both functions are listed below: